intellij-elm/intellij-elm/README.md

 The plugin also performs type checking, marking incompatible types in red.

-The current implementation of the type system does not constrain the types of parameters of unannotated functions, but this limitation will be removed in the future.

 # Attribution

 This project heavily leverages the open-source work of other IntelliJ plugin developers: